Markets to have a tough time as new year unfolds - www.lokmattimes.com

 The seventh share to list was from Azad Engineering Limited which had issued shares at Rs 524.
 The discovered price was Rs 710, a gain of Rs 186 or 35.49 per cent.
 Share closed day one at Rs 677.10, a gain of Rs 153.10 or 29.21 per cent. share closed the week at Rs 692.40, a gain of Rs 168.40 or 32.13 per cent.

+The biggest driver for markets would be the quarterly corporate results for the October-December quarter which would begin in the second week of January.
+Market men are also hoping that FPI buying will continue.

-The strategy would be to look to take some money of the table particularly from the Smallcap and midcap space.
+The strategy would be to look to take some money off the table, particularly from the smallcap and midcap space.
 Sell into rallies and wait for really deep cuts to re-enter.
+Trade cautiously.

 (Arun Kejriwal is the founder of Kejriwal Research and Investment Services.
 The views expressed are personal)